-- Pub.
+Pub.
 L. 106-253, §2(b), July 28, 2000, 114 Stat.
 636, provided that: "Each agency that receives any funding in a year under section 416 of title 39, United States Code (as amended by this section) shall submit a written report under this subsection, with respect to such year, to the congressional committees with jurisdiction over the United States Postal Service.
-Each such report shall include- - "(1) the total amount of funding received by such agency under such section 416 during the year; - "(2) an accounting of how any funds received by such agency under such section 416 were allocated or otherwise used by such agency in such year; and - "(3) a description of any significant advances or accomplishments in such year that were funded, in whole or in part, out of amounts received by such agency under such section 416.'
+Each such report shall include-

+"(1) the total amount of funding received by such agency under such section 416 during the year:

+'(2) an accounting of how any funds received by such agency under such section 416 were allocated or otherwise used by such agency in such year; and

+"(3) a description of any significant advances or accomplishments in such year that were funded, in whole or in part, out of amounts received by such agency under such section 416."

-REPORTS BY THE GENERAL ACCOUNTING OFFICE
+REPORTS BY THE GOVERNMENT ACCOUNTABILITY OFFICE

 Pub.
 L. 106-253, §2(c), July 28, 2000, 114 Stat.
-636, provided that:
+636, as amended by Pub.
+L. 108-271, §8(b), July 7, 2004, 118 Stat.
+814, provided that:

-- '(1) INTERIM REPORT.-The General Accounting Office shall submit to the President and each House of Congress an interim report on the operation of the program established under section 416 of title 39, United States Code (as amended by this section) not later than 4 years after semipostals are first made available to the public under such section. - "(2) FINAL REPORT.-The General Accounting Office shall transmit to the President and each House of Congress a final report on the operation of the program established under such section 416, not later than 6 months before the date on which it is scheduled to expire.
-The final report shall contain a detailed statement of the findings and conclusions of the General Accounting Office, together with any recommendations it considers appropriate.
+(1) Interim report.-The Government Accountability Office shall submit to the President and each House of Congress an interim report on the operation of the program established under section 416 of title 39, United States Code (as amended by this section) not later than 4 years after semipostals are first made available to the public under such section.

+"(2) Final report.-The Government Accountability Office shall transmit to the President and each House of Congress a final report on the operation of the program established under such section 416, not later than 6 months before the date on which it is scheduled to expire.
+The final report shall contain a detailed statement of the findings and conclusions of the Government Accountability Office, together with any recommendations it considers appropriate."